a13o/personal-site/_posts/2026-02-01-theyre-llms-not-ai.md

   <img src="/assets/llms-not-ai/dalle_draw_urself.jpg" alt="Six results for a DALL-E prompt to draw itself.
 Clockwise from top-left: A honeybadger in a grass field, a pencil shaped clay character with a smiley face and domino pips on his stomach in front of a black background, a meerkat standing on a sidewalk, a wooden block figure with catlike features, a meerkat standing in front of a black background, a family of meerkats huddled among wooden branches.">
 </figure>

-Is DALL-E some kind of mongoose because it drew that four times?
+Is DALL-E some kind of meerkat because it drew that four times?
 Is it an orphan because it drew that _five_ times?
 Is it a half-domino-half-pencil living in infinite darkness?[^1] It's none of these things of course, but it's fun to pretend!

 LLMs that give text responses are not any different.
 They still take a prompt as input, same as DALL-E. But instead of outputting an image, it outputs a blog post.